circles-learning-labs/ecto_adapters_dynamodb/README.md

 ### Unimplemented Features
-While the previous section listed limitations that we're unlikely to work around due to philosphical differences between Dynamo as a key/value store vs an SQL relational database, there are some features that we just haven't implemented yet.
+While the previous section listed limitations that we're unlikely to work around due to philosphical differences between DynamoDB as a key/value store vs an SQL relational database, there are some features that we just haven't implemented yet.
 Feel free to help out if any of these are important to you!

 #### Migration & Storage
-In the current release, we do not support creating tables and indexes in Dynamo DB, nor do we support migrations to change them.
-You'll need to manually use the aws dynamo web dashboard to create them, or another tool/scripting language.
+In the current release, we do not support creating tables and indexes in DynamoDB, nor do we support migrations to change them.
+You'll need to manually use the AWS DynamoDB web dashboard to create them, or another tool/scripting language.

 #### Anything else?
 Check Ecto docs
 @gilad